Sabbath Day Observance: An Outward Expression of an Inner Commitment to God

 I have to confess that I've gone through most of my life trying to figure out the dos and don'ts of the Sabbath, and I'm grateful for the new perspective that I have gained as of late.

-I'm not going to give a list of dos and dont's in this hub.
+I'm not going to give a list of dos and dont's here.
 I think that's a personal matter, and I trust that everyone who reads it will be able to do as Russell M. Nelson suggested and adjust their Sabbath day activities in order to align them with the sign they want to show to God.

 What Do the Scriptures Say About the Importance of the Sabbath?

 There are many scriptures that refer to Sabbath day observance, but I will just list a few here to give context to the importance of keeping the Sabbath day holy.

 - Exodus 20:8-11- Remember the Sabbath day, to keep it holy.
 Six days shalt thou labour, and do all thy work: but the seventh day is the Sabbath of the Lord thy God.

 - Exodus 31:13- Speak thou also unto the children of Israel, saying, Verily my Sabbaths ye shall keep: for it is a sign between me and you throughout your generations; that ye may know that I am the Lord that doth sanctify you.